How To Find Clients on LinkedIn in Under 5 Minutes for 2024

 By default LinkedIn will show you search results by people, not their posts.
 To change this click on “More” in the upper navigation and select the “Content” tab.

-This will show you posts that potential clients are making to their network, which is what you want.
+This will show you posts that potential clients are making to their social network, which is what you want.

 By default, LinkedIn will show you what it thinks is most relevant, regardless of post date.